tomasherceg/dotvvm-docs/Controls/bootstrap/StyleDecorator/sample2/sample.md

 ### Sample 2: StyleDecorator - Background colors

-The StyleDecorator control has `BackgroundColor` property for setting background color of inner element.
+`StyleDecorator` control has `BackgroundColor` property for setting background color of inner element using Bootstrap colors.